 The source also allows you to compile the OS code as either v1.1 or v1.2 via an equate.
 This can be controled by the wrapper just like the choice of ZSDOS/ZDDOS.
 Version 1.2 has only a couple of small changes versus v1.1 (apparently a minor bug fix).
 However, there are warnings in the source that compiling the DOS as v1.2 will make it incompatible with existing overlays and applications.
 I encountered this myself with the date stamping code – won't work with v1.2 because it does a version check.
 For now, I have chosen to use v1.1 to maximize compatibility (seems to be what everyone is doing).
 Ultimately, I may go back and try to rebuild everything in the distribution to bring it all up to v1.2.
 That is for the future though.

 As I worked through the files in the distribution, it became clear that there were problems with the distribution.
 For example, the .CFG files for some apps (like FILEDATE) are not acceptable to ZCNFG.
 Additionally, the STAMPS.DAT file contains code that simply does not work.
 In all of these cases, I found updated or fixed versions of the files.
 However, the point is that I concluded I would need to go through the distribution file-by-file and validate everything, replacing anything that was not working as needed.
 See the notes below for what I did.

-The following list details the changes I made as I went along.
+The remainder of this document details the changes I made as I went along.
 In all cases, my goal was to keep the result as close to the original distribution as possible.
 I started by copying all of the files from the distribution (contained in zsdos2.zip) into Support\ZSDOS.
 From there I tested, modified, updated, and customized as documented below.
 Finally, I cherry picked files that made sense to include on the ZSystem ROM disks.

 - CLOCKS.DAT has been updated to include the N8VEM clock drivers, N8VEMCLK AND N8CLK.
 I have also added the SIMHCLOK clock driver.